 Wood bats come constructed from a variety of wood types, including ash, maple, birch and bamboo.
 Each wood type has its own redeeming qualities and its setbacks.
-In this article, we have brought together a quick guide that include the best wood baseball bats 2019 as well as other guidelines on what to look for when choosing a wood bat.
+In this article, we have brought together a quick guide that include the best wood baseball bats for 2020 season as well as other guidelines on what to look for when choosing a wood bat.

 We hope that by the end of this guide, you will be able to make an informed selection and choosing the best wood bats that meets your requirements.

 Best Wood Baseball Bats for 2020